park-holidays-uk/pagebuilder/README.md

 ## Things To Know

-To add both fullwidth blocks to non fullwidth layouts the layout block should be surround in a *DIV* with the class *wrapper*.
+All layout blocks should be contained within a *DIV* element with the class *wrapper*.
+This will allow the use of both fullwidth and non-fullwidth blocks.

 ## Authors